mienaikoe/ziyu/Chapters/2-7-Chapter14.md

 He felt around hae gently for some sort of shackle, noticed a multitude of scrapes and lacerations on hae shoulder and up hae neck.

 "How is your head?
-Does it hurt?" he asked has he gently felt around.

-His fingers meandered onto a strange ridge on hae head.
+Does it hurt?" he asked as he moved his hand to hae head.
+His fingers meandered onto a strange ridge in front of hae ear.

 "Ahhhh," thi groaned immediately as his hand came to it.

 "Ok.
 I can work with that."

 With graceful and deliberate touches, he assessed the injury, stopping whenever thi moaned in pain.
 It seemed to be a large welt just in front of hae ear, and it was filling with fluid.
 He knew it was a skull fracture.

+"How did this happen?" he asked hae.
+But thi didn't respond.
+He touched hae shoulder and felt a violent shaking in hae body.

+"No no that's too soon!" he said to the air.

 He removed a firestarter from his satchel and turned its knob.
 A titanium cylinder spun in a metallic socket, sending small sparks and the odor of magnesium smoke into the air.
 In one slow motion, he ran the top of the dagger across the tip of the firestarter and its heat turned the blade yellow with oxidation.
 He turned to the welt and cut open a small hole at the bottom of the welt with a calculated movement of his hand.
 A mix of blood and fluid formed a tangible rivulet across hae face as the welt emptied, quickly at first but slowing with time.
 Kipnu dropped the knife and held his fingers fast to hae chest, continuously checking for a pulse as hae consciousness slowly began to return.